 conduct interviews, administer standard tests, or distribute questionnaires to develop interview or questionnaire design skills;

-conduct small research projects where students pose research questions, gather data from human participants, and analyse the data for presentation; or
+conduct small research projects where students pose research questions, gather data from human participants, and analyze the data for presentation; or

 engage in other activities that would be considered research within the disciplinary traditions in which the course is being taught.